 Krka Waterfalls and Sibenik

 This day tour combines the beautiful historic city, and UNESCO World Heritage Site, of Sibenik and Krka National Park.
-Home to cascading waterfalls and crystal-clear water, this tour takes you to the Skradinski Buk area of the park where you can explore the trails with your guide, relax amid stunning scenery and take a swim in the many pools.
+Home to cascading waterfalls and crystal-clear water, this tour takes you to the Skradinski Buk area of the park where you can explore the trails with your guide.
+Next it’s time to take a swim and relax amid stunning scenery in the Roski Slap area.

 Blue Lagoon Boat Tour

-Spend the day island hopping, snorkelling, swimming and sightseeing on this full-day boat tour of the Blue Lagoon and other islands in the Adriatic Sea, including Drvenik Mali and Drvenik Veli.
+Start the trip with a visit to the historic city of Trogir where you can explore the narrow streets or enjoy a refreshment on the promenade.
+The rest of the day is spent island hopping, snorkelling, swimming and sightseeing on this boat tour of the Blue Lagoon and other islands in the Adriatic Sea, including Drvenik Mali and Drvenik Veli.
 There are plenty of stops at beaches and fishing villages throughout the day, giving you the opportunity to relax, explore and enjoy lunch at your leisure.

 We would be happy to arrange an excursion for you.
 To discuss options with a member of our knowledgeable team or to book, please contact us on 0131 243 8098.